 “You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

-I met trombonist, composer Roswell Rudd through his significant other, Verna Gillis.
-At the time, he had just completed a project with the Puerto Rican cuatro player, Yomo Toro and was embarking on a project with the Cuban tres player, David Oquendo.
+I met trombonist, composer Roswell Rudd through Verna Gillis, who I interviewed in 2004 and 2008 (see the Soundscape Project on this site).
+At the time, Roswell had just completed a project with the Puerto Rican cuatro player, Yomo Toro and was embarking on a project with the Cuban tres player, David Oquendo.
 Also, he was performing sporadically with his quartet and trombone band.

-Rudd is a trombonist from the generation of musicians that has forever defined jazz and free-form improvisation but, as you will read, there is much more to the man than meets the eye.
+Rudd is a trombonist from the generation of musicians that has forever defined jazz and free-form improvisation but, as you will read, there is much more to the music and the man than meets the eye.

 TP: Your comment debunks the theory.
 Also, you skipped the bebop era and went straight from Dixieland to Free jazz.

 RR: I grew up in collective improvisation, which I heard with Archie Schepp and Ornette Coleman, so I was at home with that.
 There was probably a very new theoretical part.
 Still, I had no problem just being comfortable in an atmosphere of collective improvisation and making up a complementary part of what was happening around me.
 It was more comfortable than sitting in a big band reading complicated charts.
 So that was natural.
 When I heard those guys doing it, I went along with them.

 TP: In your first composition, you quoted the American poet, E. E. Cummings.

 RR: I could never find that poem.
 I put a melody to his words.
 That was during the 1950s.